HMS Phoenix (1759): Launch

 Phoenix was launched in 1759 under Captain Prince Edward, Duke of York and Albany In October 1760 she was en route from the Orkneys in northern England when she ran ashore at Orford Ness in Suffolk.
 Phoenix remained hard on shore until the crew were able to lighten her by throwing her cannons overboard and then waiting for the high tide.

 Activities in North America

 Naval operations

 Phoenix saw service during the American War of Independence under Captain Hyde Parker, Jr. The ship was assigned to New York and by 5 June 1776 was laying off Sandy Hook, New Jersey with a small flotilla of ships.
 Later that month, Phoenix captured at least three ships and disrupted an American attack on a lighthouse near Sandy Hook.
-In the early days of July 1776, Phoenix, along with Rose and Greyhound moved toward Red Hook, Brooklyn and anchored at Gravesend, Brooklyn.
+In the early days of July 1776, Phoenix, along with HMS Rose and HMS Greyhound moved toward Red Hook, Brooklyn and anchored at Gravesend, Brooklyn.
 On 8 July 1776, Parker was ordered to assume command of and move upriver from New York City.